Huskyeder/stackato-doc/admin/console/index.rst

 * **Total Services**: The total number of service instances that can be allocated.
-* **Total Droplets**: The number of droplets stored (per application) for application versioning and rollback .
+* **Total Droplets**: The number of droplets stored (per application) for versioning and rollback .
 * **Allow Sudo**: Allow users in the Organization ``sudo`` privileges within their application containers.